[SIGN UP TODAY!]: MCP Admissions Blog

 Program Selection and Advising

 Students plan their individual programs with the help of their faculty advisor.
-All entering graduate students are assigned an advisor, whose role is to help students structure their first-semester program.
-Normally, first-year students meet with their assigned advisors during the first or second week of classes.
+All new graduate students are paired with an advisor, whose role is to help students structure their first-semester program.
+First-year students set up an intial meeting with their assigned adviors during the first three weeks of the fall semester.

-All students are expected to complete a three-month internship in a planning-related position between their first and second years of study unless exempted by previous work experience.
-Frequently, the work completed during a summer internship forms the basis for the professional report.
+All students are expected to complete a three-month internship in a planning-related position, usually between their first and second years of study unless exempted by previous work experience.
+Frequently, the work completed during a summer internship forms the basis for the the Professional Report, Client Report or Thesis.
 International students who hold an F-1 or J-1 visa must complete an internship during their two years of study.